 It is surprising how often this question comes up.
-Surprising because in 25 years of professional Reiki practice, I have never seen a severe healing crisis.
+Surprising because in decades of professional Reiki practice, I have not once seen a severe healing crisis.

 But since questions about healing crises come up so often, let’s take a thorough look.
 Here is Part One.

 Reiki healing process